D2 Subway: Service patterns

-The project would shift Blue and Orange Lines service from the existing Pacific Avenue and Bryan Avenue transit mall to the D2 Subway corridor, with the Orange maintaining its current terminals.
+The project would shift Blue and Orange Line service from the existing Pacific Avenue and Bryan Avenue transit mall to the D2 Subway corridor, with the Orange Line maintaining its current terminals.
 The Red and Green Lines would continue to operate on the existing transit mall.
 Additionally, the western segments of the Blue and Green Lines would swap alignments, with the Green Line terminating at UNT Dallas and the Blue Line running to North Carrollton/Frankford.
 The system would continue to operate at 15-minute peak headways and 20-minute off-peak headways and with the same span of service from approximately 3:30 AM to 1:30 AM.
-Based on core capacity needs, an additional Red Line service would be added during peak hours from Cedars station to Parker Road station to address crowding.
+Based on core capacity needs, additional Red Line service would be added during peak hours from Cedars station to Parker Road station to address crowding.
 Services would continue to operate with two- or three-car length trains and not require an additional increases in fleet size beyond the current 163 Kinki Sharyo SLRV cars.

 Trains on the corridor would average 16 mph, with a maximum speed of 22 mph between Museum Way station and Metro Center station with 30 second average dwell times.